-Figures 20 & 21 show the Middle section, where at 341952 m North (Figure 22) there is a significant amount (~4 m) of accretion on the foreshore.
+At 341952 m North (Figure 16), in the middle section, there is a significant amount (~4 m) of accretion on the foreshore.
 This must have come from the adjacent cliff face but unfortunately due to a lack of data in this area (possibly due to shadows) there is a hole in the model.
 However, further areas of loss (~2 m) can be seen south of this point.
-Farther south, from 341858 m North to 341781 m North (Figure 23), large areas of erosion in the cliff face of up to 3.5 m can be seen.
+Farther south, from 341858 m North to 341781 m North (Figure 17), large areas of erosion in the cliff face of up to 3.5 m can be seen.
 However, it should be noted that this is without the accompanying accretion levels on the foreshore, with much smaller (~1.5 m) values being seen.
-From 341749 m North to 341596 m North (Figure 24) there are large areas of the cliff face with losses of up to 4 m.
+From 341749 m North to 341596 m North (Figure 18) there are large areas of the cliff face with losses of up to 4 m.
 Again, this area shows much smaller (~2 m) amounts of accretion in the foreshore.
 Interestingly, in this area the foreshore shows an amount of erosion of up to 2 m that is not seen further north.
-The legend for these figures can be seen in Figure 25.
+The legend for these figures can be seen in Figure 19.